phalcon/documentation/docs/autoload.md

 }
 ```

-In the above snippet, if `../processes/important-process.php` is a valid file, that could have been uploaded by a hacker or from a not-so-careful upload process, then an external user could execute the code without any authorization and subsequently get access to the whole application if not the server.
+In the above snippet, if `../processes/important-process.php` is a valid file, that could have been uploaded by a hacker or from a not-so-careful upload process, then an external user could execute the code without any authorization and subsequently get access to the application if not the server.

 To avoid most of these kinds of attacks, [Phalcon\Autoload\Loader][loader] removes invalid characters from the class name.